morucci/repoxplorer/README.md

 - **Demo instance**: [demo](https://repoxplorer-demo.okombu.com).
 - **Last release**: [1.4.0](https://github.com/morucci/repoxplorer/releases/tag/1.4.0).

+The documentation here is for the **master version** of repoXplorer.
+If you look for information about the last stable version, then checkout at version 1.4.0.

 RepoXplorer provides a web UI and a REST API to browse git stats such as:

 - projects (composed of one or multiple repositories)